Depew, New York: History

-In 1904, Quebec political figure William C. Clendinneng died in Depew after being hit by a train.
+In 1904, Quebec political figure William Clendinneng died in Depew after being hit by a train.

 Depew High School has a long-standing rivalry, starting in 1919, with Lancaster High School.
 The rivalry between has been strong and it is still a great battle between the smaller school versus the larger school despite the fact that Lancaster has won a majority of the games between the two rivals.